HowProgrammingWorks/EventSourcing/JavaScript/README.md

-## Use SQRS and Event Sourcing to Scale Read API
+## Use CQRS and Event Sourcing to Scale Read API

 ```
 +---------------------+    +-------------+    +------------+